-A total of 703 businesses ^(Note) have gone public after receiving support from the SME Unit, representing roughly 20% of all Japanese businesses that are publicly held.
+A total of 746 businesses (Note) have gone public after receiving support from the SME Unit, representing roughly 20% of all Japanese businesses that are publicly held.
 Many of these are flourishing as leading companies in Japan.

-The number of businesses going public after receiving support from the SME Unit since 1989 is 534 $^{(\text{Note})}$, accounting for roughly 20% of the total number of businesses that went.
+The number of businesses going public after receiving support from the SME Unit since 1989 is 578 (Note), accounting for roughly 20% of the total number of businesses that went.

-Note: The number of publicly listed businesses is as of March 31, 2021 (excluding delisted businesses and businesses that have dissolved due to merger, etc.).
+Note: The number of publicly listed businesses is as of April 3, 2022 (excluding delisted businesses and businesses that have dissolved due to merger, etc.).

-Disbursement of loans for business succession, consolidation, and invigoration support
+Loans for business succession, consolidation, and invigoration support